PeteyChan/SimpleECS/README.md

 world.CreateEntityWithArchetype(archetypes[0]);
                                       // creates an entity using the supplied archetype
+                                      // will throw an exception if archetype is null or destroyed
                                       // entities created this way will have the same components
                                       // as those in the archetype with defaulted values
                                       // i.e null for classes and 0 for structs